nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**
 - 1a.
 Search input does not match any contact in the AddressBook.
   - 1a1.
-Application shows an error message and prompts user to try searching under another field Use case ends.
+Application shows an error message and prompts user to try searching under another field.
+      Use case ends.
 - 1b.
 User specifies an invalid role or student status.
   - 1b1.
-Application displays an error message of invalid role/student status inputted Use case ends.
+Application displays an error message of invalid role/student status inputted.
+      Use case ends.
 - 1c.
 User did not provide the search input
   - 1c1.
-Application displays error message to input search criteria Use case ends.
+Application displays error message to input search criteria.
+      Use case ends.

 ---